-The fiscal year 2013-2014 Budget includes continued construction of the Southland Wastewater Treatment Facilities Upgrade and initiation of the construction of Phase 1 of the Supplemental Water Project.
+The fiscal year 2013-2014 Budget included continued construction of the Southland Wastewater Treatment Facilities Upgrade and initiation of the construction of Phase 1 of the Supplemental Water Project.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2013
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2014

-In accordance with a five-year rate schedule initiation in November 2011, the water enterprise is in the third year of a five-year rate increase.
-This includes a 9.5% rate increase each of the five years.
-The District is currently considering revising the water rate structure to take into account increased operations and maintenance as well as supplemental water.
+The water enterprise is in the third year of a rate schedule initiated in November 2011.
+The schedule provides for a 9.5% rate increase in each of the five years.
+The District is currently considering revising the water rate structure to take into account increased operations and maintenance costs as well as costs which will be incurred when supplemental water deliveries commence in 2015.
 The Town Division wastewater enterprise has not had a rate increase since January 1, 2010.
-The Blacklake Sewer Division completed the fifth year of a five year rate increase on January 1, 2013.
+The Blacklake Sewer Division has not had a rate increase since January 1, 2013.
 Upon completion of the Southland Wastewater Treatment Facility Upgrade and completion of the Blacklake Sewer Master Plan, the District will complete a sewer rate study for each sewer enterprise.